Let’s Get Down to Brass Tacks: How Much Does Inbound Marketing Cost?

 The amount you spend on marketing shouldn’t be left to guesstimates, either.
 When asked, “How much does inbound marketing cost,” the answer isn’t easy.
 It can be tricky to determine how much a solid marketing program costs.
 So let’s get down to the brass tacks of how much and where you should be spending your marketing dollars — because at Flying Hippo we see many companies still thinking about marketing like they did in the 1800s.

-Now, we’re not talking about measuring fabric here, we’re talking about the complex and fast paced landscape of digital marketing — and it’s more important than ever to be relevant and effective in the digital space.
-A recent Gartner survey showed that, on average, US companies spend 2.5 percent of their revenue on digital marketing activities.
-And these efforts are only 25 percent of their full marketing spend!
+Now, we’re not talking about measuring fabric here, we’re talking about the complex and fast-paced landscape of digital marketing — and it’s more important than ever to be relevant and effective in the digital space.

 So, How Much Does Inbound Marketing Cost?